Technology in Medicine Scholarly Concentration Program

 - Complete a longitudinal project for credit OR

-- Design and complete a 4 week elective for credit that relates to technology in healthcare (“digital sprints” or internships may be options)
+- Design and complete a 4 week elective (OMED 499) for credit that relates to technology in healthcare (“digital sprints” or internships may be options).
+You must work with the SCP Director to create a course description and obtain approval from the Registrar’s office with at least 60 days in advance of the start date.

 Additional Enrichment Activities